 5. Do not bombard customers with information

 New customers can easily experience “info overload.”
-Thus, divide the information to be shared in easy-to-digest portions and deliver the said info at different times.
-For example, in the first communication with the customer, the information to be given should be limited to the basic ones, or those particularly needed to get started.
+Thus, divide the information to be shared into easy-to-digest portions and deliver the said info at different times.
+For example, in the first communication with the customer, the information given should be limited to the basic ones, particularly those needed to get started.

 In subsequent communications, instructions related to the additional features may be provided.
 Giving out all types of information in one go can intimidate new customers.
 The basic instructions may be included in the welcome email.